What's happening?

 - on the corner of Dee Why Parade.

-With the permanent bollards in place, we will be able to efficiently barricade off areas during community events run by Council and other event organisers.
+With the permanent bollards in place, we will be able to efficiently barricade off areas during community events run by Council and other event organisers, without the difficulty or expense of installing and removing as many temporary barriers each time.

 The installation of the permanent bollards will be funded as part of the NSW Government’s Vibrant Street Package.